RobbieGUO/ReetiControl/README.txt

   * press the launch button.

   Port
-  - the port used by the code is 1256
+  - the port used in the project is 1256